YichaoOU/HemTools/docs/content/Notes/motif.rst

 the default 1e-4 p-value is not likely to report any matches for motif length=5,6

+Motif mapping bed file is generated using FIMO.
+For motif length <= 7, p-value cutoff is 1e-3.
+For motif length >=8, default cutoff 1e-4 is used.

 +--------------+----------------+
 | motif length | p_value cutoff |
 +--------------+----------------+